yedpodtrzitko/godot-docs/classes/class_inputeventscreendrag.rst

 The drag velocity.

+\ **Note:** :ref:`velocity<class_InputEventScreenDrag_property_velocity>` is automatically scaled according to the content scale factor, which is defined by the project's stretch mode settings.
+This means touch sensitivity will appear different depending on resolution when using :ref:`velocity<class_InputEventScreenDrag_property_velocity>` in a script that handles touch aiming.
+To avoid this, use :ref:`screen_velocity<class_InputEventScreenDrag_property_screen_velocity>` instead.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`
 .. |vararg| replace:: :abbr:`vararg (This method accepts any number of arguments after the ones described here.)`
 .. |constructor| replace:: :abbr:`constructor (This method is used to construct a type.)`
 .. |static| replace:: :abbr:`static (This method doesn't need an instance to be called, so it can be called directly using the class name.)`
 .. |operator| replace:: :abbr:`operator (This method describes a valid operator to use with this type as left-hand operand.)`
+.. |bitfield| replace:: :abbr:`BitField (This value is an integer composed as a bitmask of the following flags.)`